brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 innovations in the Routing In Fat Trees (RIFT) protocol.

-Negative disaggregation is very closely related to positive disaggregation which is briefly mentioned in this feature guide and which is described in far greater detail in its own feature guide @@@.
+Negative disaggregation is very closely related to positive disaggregation which is briefly mentioned in this feature guide and which is described in far greater detail in [its own feature guide](doc/positive-disaggregation-feature-guide.md).

 One of the best known characteristics of RIFT is that it is a link-state protocol north-bound and a distance-vector protocol south-bound.